Il-Wasla tal-George Cross fil-Marsa

 George Cross Marsa event 2022

-On the 16th of October 2022, Battlefront Living History Group will be organizing a series of events to commemorate and explore the award of the George Cross to Malta in 1942.
-The official ceremony held in Valletta in September 80 years ago will not be the main focus.
-Rather, the events will focus on the George Cross’ forgotten afterlife when it toured every town and village for the people of Malta to witness up close.
+On the 16th of October 2022, Battlefront Living History Group organized a series of events in commemoration to the award of the George Cross to Malta in 1942.
+The event focused on the George Cross’ forgotten afterlife when it toured every town and village for the people of Malta to witness up close.

-The public attending will have a unique opportunity to be part of the Exhibition of the George Cross in Marsa, in the same location as its visit in 1942.
-This interactive re-enactment in the Marsa Holy Trinity Square, will feature a cheerful atmosphere with music and an authentic setting to entice the entire family.
+The public attending had a unique opportunity of being part of the Exhibition of the George Cross in Marsa, in the same location as its visit in 1942.
+This interactive re-enactment in the Marsa Holy Trinity Square, featured a cheerful atmosphere with music and an authentic setting enticing the entire family.

-Apart from re-enactments and mounted guard with the George Cross, the public will be able to see in person various artefacts from local private collections never before exhibited in public.
-Under the title ‘Was it worth it?’, attendees will be able to visit our exhibition and experience the second world war from new perspectives.
-Other activities throughout the day will include:
+Apart from re-enactments and mounted guard with the George Cross, the public was able to see in person various artifacts from local private collections never before exhibited in public.
+Under the title ‘Was it worth it?’, attendees were able to visit our exhibition and experience the second world war from new perspectives.
+Other activities throughout the day included:

 • Original Military vehicles convoys and static displays;